Plan your visit

 A short period (typically 20-25 mins) will be dedicated to lunch, ensure students bring with them a suitable lunch.

-The Centre shop does sell hot and cold drinks and some snacks like chocolate bars, but nothing suitable for a lunch break.
+The Centre cafe sells hot and cold drinks and some snacks like chocolate bars, but nothing suitable for a lunch break.

-Apart from refreshments there is a small area dedicated to selling Heritage/Retro/Tech items and students may wish to bring a small amount of money with them.
+As well as refreshments there is also a small gift shop and students may wish to bring a small amount of money with them.

 We would ask you to brief the students about their behaviour whilst at the Centre.
 The vast majority of our visiting students behave appropriately at the Centre, but it is worth reminding them that;